FAQ

 Extensive studies recommend breast massage in lactation and temperature (essentially, three critical components: temperature, movement and compression) for the resolution of many of the most common breastfeeding issues.

-These three components have the ability to improve blood circulation, facilitate lymphatic drainage and aid in milk flow from the breast.Gentle breast massage in lactation also has the ability to increase the quality of breastmilk by increasing total solids, lipids, casein concentration and gross energy.
+These three components have the ability to improve blood circulation, facilitate lymphatic drainage and aid in milk flow from the breast.
+Interesting research has shown that gentle breast massage in lactation also has the ability to increase the total solids, lipids, casein concentration and gross energy of the breast milk.

 Lactamo offers the unique combination of temperature, movement and compression bespoke to lactating breasts, not offered by any other breastfeeding aid.

-All of Lactamo’s components are incredibly specific to breast tissue: the design, compressibility, softness, temperature and protrusion size are controlled to ensure massage is therapeutic and does not cause further inflammation or damage to the delicate breast tissue.
+All of Lactamo’s components are incredibly specific to breast tissue: the design, compressibility, softness, temperature and protrusion size are controlled to ensure massage is gentle and therapeutic and does not cause further inflammation or damage to the delicate breast tissue.

 Lactamo is the first and only breastfeeding aid to both proactively and reactively address the common breastfeeding problems in this clinically aligned way.